trevorcampbell/shortex/README.md

 ## Contributing Guide

-The goals of ShorTeX code patterns are:
+The high-level goal of ShorTeX is to make LaTeX...
-- readability: make LaTeX math code look like its typeset version, where reasonable
+- **readable:** make LaTeX math code look like its typeset version, where reasonable
-- brevity: avoid the verbose commands and boilerplate common in LaTeX
-- ease of typing: avoid multi-key presses (curly braces, capital letters, etc), where reasonable
+- **brief & easy to type:** avoid the verbose commands and boilerplate common in LaTeX, and avoid multi-key presses (curly braces, capital letters, etc) where reasonable
-- consistency and memorability: make commands easy to remember and follow consistent patterns
+- **consistent & memorable:** make commands easy to remember and follow consistent patterns
+- **clear and opinionated:** there should be one ShorTex way of doing things
-- robustness: make editing LaTeX documents without accidentally breaking things (e.g. references, equation numbers, etc) easier
+- **robust:** make editing LaTeX documents without accidentally breaking things (e.g. references, equation numbers, etc) easier

+...without breaking original LaTeX commands so that users can employ as much or as little ShorTex as they want.

 ### Packages